Megha206/SoC-Pixels-from-noise/README.md

 In this week, I started writing code for the things that I studied about in the previous three weeks.
 The objective of this week was to write the code for a few commonly used image filters like, inversion filter, correlation, blurring, sharpening and edge detection.

-I have included a file in the repo that consists of the code for the same.
+I have included a file called **Filters.py** in the repo that consists of the code for the same.

+In addition to the materials provided by my mentor, I explored OpenCV further, and did a few small projects.
+These include exploring the usage of Haar Cascade Filters for face and eye detection, canny edge detection and a simple RBG color detector.
+This helped me explore the applications of OpenCV, using the theory that I learnt during these 4 weeks.
+I have uploaded the codes for the above too.